The specimen can be collected by a nurse, a physician, a phlebotomist or other health care professional.

 Specials - This area includes special stains, electron microscopy, and molecular diagnostic techniques, any of which can be further subdivided into a stand-alone laboratory in a large institution.

-Typical Clinical Pathology Departments
+MAIN Clinical Pathology Departments

 Clinical Chemistry - Chemistry is usually the largest and most automated of all laboratory departments.
 Tests include glucose (blood sugar), cholesterol and fats, thyroid function studies, hormone assays, vitamin assays, drug screens and drug assays.